aevilla160/hpc_docs/docs/merced_FAQ.md

 __When__: Every Friday from 10:30 am to 12 noon

+!> Recharge center FAQs

 > __I have several users doing different projects, can I use different COA# for them?__

 Yes, please make sure keep the COA# information updated.
 Each user can also have different COA#, if the user is doing multiple projects.
+If you have any questions, feel free to email cirt@ucmerced.edu.

+>__Are the costs the same regardless of whether we purchased our own nodes or not?__

+The costs and the charges are for general Slurm partitions (example: fast.q, long.q, std.q) and not for PI-owned partitions (example: amartini.q, dstrubbe.q, qsb.q, skhatri3.q).
+That is, if users/groups purchased nodes for MERCED and are submitting jobs on PI/Group owned queues, users will not be charged for core-hours.

+>__How do we get access to the Pinnacles cluster?__

+Committee on Research Computing is scheduled to meet on the Dec 10th, 2021.
+Once CoRC approves access policy for Pinnacles, CIRT can begin account creation process for you and your group.
+Your data and accounts would be the same as on MERCED and running your workflows on Pinnacles should be seamless.

+>__Can I purchase core-hours in advance?__

+Since recharge services are pay-per-use services, users cannot purchase core-hours in advance.
+However, you can purchase “condo-model” CPU/GPU compute node(s) for Pinnacles for seamless access to compute resources after Jan 1, 2022.
+Request for a Pinnacles condo-model purchase [here](https://ucmerced.service-now.com/servicehub?id=public_kb_article&sys_id=3c3ee9ff1b67a0543a003112cd4bcb13&form_id=06da3f8edbfc08103c4d56f3ce9619f4).

+>__Can faculty charge recharge services directly to a grant?__

+Grant funds have restrictions on how the funding can be spent, and every grant is unique.
+So, as long as recharge service is allowable expense under the grant, then faculty can charge recharge services directly to the grant.
+Each grant has a unique COA#.
+Please ensure that your COA information is accurate in the MERCED recharge spreadsheet by emailing cirt@ucmerced.edu.